athleo/Athleo-Privacy-Policy/TermsAndConditions.md

 ## 1. Object
 These Terms and Conditions sets out all rights and obligations in relation to the use of ATHLEO application and all its related sections.
 These Terms and Conditions apply to all the users of the application.
 If you do not agree to these Terms and Conditions, please do not use the ATHLEO application.

 ATHLEO is an iOS application developed and owned by PIXEL ALLIANCE SAS, an affiliate of MANTU GROUP SA, to help you gather all your info in one single place: match updates, training notes, media, contracts, and much more!
-Athlas allows you to easily share them with the people that matter to you.
+Athleo allows you to easily share them with the people that matter to you.
 You can share all your important events and data on social media in a few quick clicks, to develop your fame quickly and engage with your fans.

 <a name="definitions"/>
 ## 2. Definitions